aplteam/Tester2/docs/Tester2-Reference.md

 There are some typical scenarios:

-* Run _all_ test cases, with or without error trapping and with or without stop flag: see the function `Run`.
+* Run _all_ test cases, In debug mode or not (toggles error trapping as well) and with or without stops: see the function `Run`.
-* Run only a _subset_ of all test cases,  with or without error trapping and with or without stop flag: see the function `RunThese`.
+* Run only a _subset_ of all test cases,  with or without stops, aslways in debug mode: see the function `RunThese`.
-* Run _only "batchable"_ test cases, with or without error trapping and with or without stop flag: see the function `RunBatchTests`.
+* Run nothing but "batchable" test cases, with or without debug flag and with or without stops: see the function `RunBatchTests`.
-* Run _all_ test cases _with a GUI_, with or without error trapping and with or without stop flag: see the function `RunGUI`.
+* Run _all_ test cases _with a GUI_, see the function `RunGUI`.
+The GUI allows you pass a parameter namespace.

 All these functions call the function `Run__` under the hood, which means that this is a generalized all-singing all-dancing function.
-If none of the above functions fulfils your needs, consider calling `Run__` yourself.
+If none of the above functions fulfils your needs, consider calling `Run__` yourself, and use one of the other `Run*` functions as a template.

 ### Definitions